 - It clogs your arteries, which will slow your blood flow and prevent certain areas of your body from receiving proper levels of oxygen

 - It can cause a blood clot which may trigger a heart attack

-Why is a Caclium Heart Score Test Important?
+Why is a Calcium Heart Score Test Important?

 A calcium heart score test is performed to identify the amount of calcified plaque in your heart’s arteries.
-An elevated calcium heart score may be an indication that you need to make certain lifestyle adjustments in order to reduce your risk of a heart attack.
+An elevated calcium heart score may indicate that you need to make certain lifestyle adjustments to reduce your risk of a heart attack.

-Technically, a normal calcium score is 0, meaning you don’t have any plaque in your arteries.
-However, most people as they age do develop some plaque in their arteries.
+Technically, a normal calcium score is 0, meaning you don’t have any calcified plaque in your arteries.
+However, as they age, most people develop some plaque in their arteries.

 Interpreting Your Calcium Heart Score

-Calcium heart scores, also referred to as Agatston scores (named after the physician who came up with this idea), range from 0 and above.
-Higher scores indicate greater evidence of plaque deposits inside the lining of your heart arteries.
+Calcium heart scores, also called Agatston scores (named after the physician who came up with this idea), range from 0 to above.
+Higher scores indicate more significant evidence of plaque deposits inside the lining of your heart arteries.
 As a result, a higher score also equates to a greater likelihood of having a heart attack or stroke down the road.

 You can interpret your calcium heart score based on the following continuum:

 - 0 = no calcified plaque detected (risk of coronary artery disease is very low – less than 5%)